X-Lab-CN/introduce/_publications/2020-03-10-paper-title-number-1.md

 ---
-title: "A Lightweight Improved U-Net with Shallow Features Combination and Its Application to Defect Detection"
+title: "36.A Lightweight Improved U-Net with Shallow Features Combination and Its Application to Defect Detection"
 collection: publications
 category: manuscripts
 permalink: /publication/2020-03-10-paper-title-number-1